-The following error could be as a result of many other issues.
-In my case, I had no permission issue and have the environemnt and service accounts were all available and correctly configured to run the SPN command, yet it failed with the following error "FindDomainForAccount: Call to DsGetDcNameWithAccountW failed with return value 0x0000054B.
-Unable to locate account MBAM-IISAP-SVC"
+The following error could be a result of many other issues.
+In my case, I had no permission issue, and the environment and service accounts were all available and correctly configured to run the SPN command, yet it failed with the following error “FindDomainForAccount: Call to DsGetDcNameWithAccountW failed with return value 0x0000054B.
+Unable to locate account MBAM-IISAP-SVC”

-Note: If you do not have administrative rights to create SPNs, you must ask the Active Directory administrators in their Organisation Administrators in your organisation to create the SPN for you by using the following command.
+Note: If you do not have administrative rights to create SPNs, you must ask the Domain administrators in their Organisation Administrators in your organisation to create the SPN for you by using the following command.
 To set this for your NetBIOS hostname, use the command below.

-Solution: Solution, please review the SPN command you are using to set (register) the Service Principal Name (SPN) for the hostname or FQDN under the domain account.
+Please review the SPN command you are using to set (register) the Service Principal Name (SPN) for the hostname or FQDN under the domain account.
 As you can see in the image above, I had an error in the account name.
 I was using “techdirectarchive\MBAM-IISAP-SVC” instead of “techdirectarchi\MBAM-IISAP-SVC”.
-This can be very difficult to spot out if your are used to a specific domain account name.
-Upon noticing this, i ran the command again and it was successful.
+This can be very difficult to spot if you have used to a specific domain account name.
+Upon noticing this, I ran the command again and it was successful.

 setspn.exe -S http/mbamserv1 techdirectarchi\MBAM-IISAP-SVC